emann615/LetsDefendAlerts/Walk-Throughs/SOC165 Possible SQL Injection Payload Detected.md

 ## What Is The Attack Type?

 After examining the logs of the HTTP traffic, I found information for an SQL query included in the requested URL.
-This indicates the attack type is a SQL Injection.
+This indicates the attack type is SQL Injection.

 ## Check If It Is a Planned Test